ProDhru240P/Embodied-Asynchronous-Multi-Tier-Artificial-General-Inteligence-Architecture/README.md

-# Embodied Asynchronous Multi-Tier AGI Architecture
+# Embodied Asynchronous Multi-Tier AGI Architecture v1.0.0
 This is a new AI architecture that I developed to prove that the current AI architectures may never be able to imitate human intelligence as we desire.
 This Repository states the exact model, technical requirements and the theories behind the conclusions of this thesis.

 ## Introduction
 The goal of this thesis is to create an AI model that is theoretically capable of imitating human intelligence in every aspect.
 This theory relies heavily on philosophical, biological, and Engineering grounds.
 The core result of this theory is the Embodied-Asynchronous-Multi-Tier-AGI-Architecture.
 The technical and theoretical limitations this model will face are also mentioned in this documentation, along with references to arguments that support the credibility of this architecture.

+## Core Contributions
+- Asynchronous Sparse Mesh (ASM) Architecture
+- Multi-Tier Learning System
+- Intelligence through Embodiment
+- Emotions integration based on EMSEP
+- Evolvable Intelligence Framework

 ## Mortal Body
 This is a core requirement for the emergence of consciousness in an artificial being.
 This idea is backed by many theories.